-Room Temperature Butter for Cookies, what does that mean exactly and how do you decide if your butter is the right temperature to start mixing your cookie dough?
+Room temperature butter for cookies: what does that actually mean, and how do you know when your butter is at the right temperature for mixing?

-When you’re baking cookies, the instructions usually say, ‘use room butter.’
+When you’re baking cookies, the instructions usually say, “use room temperature butter.”

 Jump to: